ZiggyZonko/SimpleWordSpammer/README.md

         }
 ```

-👋~Thanks for looking at my new project~👋
+👋--Thanks for looking at my new project--👋